agunghakase/Naptor/README.md

 You can embed naptor to your application at folder class, after installing you add class, like (php, c, c++, etc) still need help to develop.

+#
 # Preview
+Via web, you can check at http://localhost/nagiosmain.
+The service name begin with NAP.

 ![alt text](http://belajarc.com/apps/nap.png)

 #
 # HOW TO INSTALL NAPTOR APPLICATION